-- 22.5 Minimum salary levels for part-time faculty shall be as computed below: - (a) Divide the full-time rank rate per annum by the total maximum contact hour workload for that particular school or department as appropriate;
+23.5 Minimum salary levels for part-time faculty shall be as computed below:

+(a) Divide the full-time rank rate per annum by the total maximum contact hour workload for that particular school or department as appropriate;

-- (b) Divide the result by 2 to arrive at the contact hour per semester rate; - faculty, multiply the result of steps (a) and (b) by .75 to achieve final minimum per contact hour per semester rate.
-So, for example, in arriving at the above schedules, if 12 is the maximum per semester contact hour full-time workload, in the School of Liberal Arts and Sciences, and \$26,000 is the minimum full-time salary for an Assistant Professor in the School of Liberal Arts and Sciences, the minimum contact hour per semester rate for Adjunct or Visiting Assistant Professor is arrived at as follows:
+(b) Divide the result by 2 to arrive at the contact hour per semester rate;

+(c) For part-time, adjunct and visiting faculty, multiply the result of steps (a) and (b) by .75 to achieve final minimum per contact hour per semester rate.
+So, for example, in arriving at the above schedules, if 12 is the maximum per semester contact hour full-time work-load, in the School of Liberal Arts and Sciences, and \$26,000 is the minimum full-time salary for an Assistant Professor in the School of Liberal Arts and Sciences, the minimum contact hour per semester rate for Adjunct or Visiting Assistant Professor is arrived at as follows:

-$$\frac{$26,000}{12 \times 2}$$ x .75 = \$812.50
+$$\frac{26,000}{12 \times 2} \times .75 = \$812.50$$

-- 22.6 All full-time faculty who have additional part-time employment shall be compensated at the part-time rate, carrying with him or her his or her full-time rank.
-He or she shall be paid the prevailing rate or the part-time minimum for his or her rank, whichever is greater. - 22.7 Part-time Library faculty working weekends or during the week and full-time Library faculty working weekends on an overload basis will receive payment based upon the attached formulas (Appendix II).
+23.6 All full-time faculty who have additional part-time employment shall be compensated at the part-time rate, carrying with him or her, his or her full-time rank.
+He or she shall be paid the prevailing rate or the part-time minimum for his or her rank, whichever is greater.
+23.7 Full and part-time Library faculty working on weekends shall be compensated at the following hourly rates for such service: